 People and Language

-Travellers to Maldives have commented on the Maldivian people as kind and hospitable people, a peaceable race and as a people who are kind to visitors and travelers.
+Travellers to the Maldives have commented on the Maldivian people as kind and hospitable people, a peaceable race and as a people who are kind to visitors and travellers.

 Dhivehi is the language of the Maldives.
 The language has undergone changes as a result of contact with the outside world throughout the centuries, blending with and absorbing new influences as it evolved.
 Given the wide dispersion of the islands, it is not surprising that the vocabulary and pronunciation vary from atoll to atoll, which is especially significant in the southernmost atolls.